aquarium and pond answers, information, articles, resources

 The Monogenea are the class ectoparasites that infect fish.

-Planaria are both marine and freshwater and can be parasitic, but this is generally rare and the few that are, are generally toward corals, eggs or other stationary "victims".
+Planaria are both marine and freshwater and can be parasitic, but this is generally rare and the few that are, generally are parasitic toward corals, eggs or other stationary "victims".

 Internal Flukes generally use intermediate hosts such as snails or other mollusks.
 The eggs must get into water in order to hatch and be able to infect their first host, a freshwater snail.
 The fluke develops in the snail and then burrows out to seek the second host which is a freshwater fish.
 Many species of snail and fish may carry these internal flukes.